Vacuum Forming, Custom Vacuum Thermoforming

 - PVC/Acrylic – Widely used resin in micro-processor based equipment housings.
 Meets most stringent UL standards for flammability and can be made in wide range of colors and textures.

 Productive Plastics and the plastics industry typically use the terms “vacuum forming” and “vacuum thermoforming” interchangeably.
-Sometimes “vacuumforming” and “vacuumthermoforming” are also used.
+Misspellings include “vacuumforming” and “vacuumthermoforming”.

 Contact Productive Plastics for Vacuum Forming Services

 Please Contact Productive Plastics, one of the most innovative vacuum forming companies, for assistance or to get a quote for vacuum forming contract manufacturing services.